Header and footer

 Most of these settings won’t be necessary until your website has launched, if you ever need them at all.

 Google Analytics provides valuable insights into how people use your site.
 Set it up soon as your site launches to start collecting data right away.

 If you already have a website, launching a new site will break many or all of the links and bookmarks to the pages on your old site.

 A redirect automatically forwards a website’s visitors from one URL (web address) to another.

 When your new website is set up, it already has a homepage just waiting for your edits.
-If this page is removed, you can set a new homepage.
+If this page is deleted, you can set a new homepage.